yolmio/docs/docs/faq/index.md

 ## Won't a database grow endlessly?

 Yes, unless you compact it.
 Yolm DB provides flexible, automated compaction, e.g. you can remove any deleted records older than 30 days to decrease the size of the transaction log, while keeping a backup of the transaction log before compaction.
-See [link] for more information.

 ## Is it open source?

-Mostly no. Yolm is a for profit company.
+Yolm is a for profit company.
 The application runtime and developer CLI (yolm) is closed source and is patent pending.
-Everything general purpose in Typescript that Yolm develops is available at https://github.com/yolm/boost with a MIT license.
+The BOOST library written in Typescript (40K lines of code) is available at https://github.com/yolm/boost with a MIT open source license.
+You can use BOOST as is, modify it or write your own components, themes or generators.

 **What operating systems can I develop Yolm applications on?**